This is not a post about personal grooming. It is about adjusting your viewpoint.

 Betty looked at me like I had my lights on but no one was home.
 "You didn't know about good quality disposables?"
 I think she was wondering who she had married.
 My excitement at finding a workable solution to my shaving blade problem energized me all evening.
 I even shaved after dinner just to try it out.
 It worked!
 And, I smelled good!

 My point is larger than the fact than I have missed a rather common development in the world of personal grooming.
 It is all about being open to new ideas.

 For well over a decade I have continued to invest increasingly large sums of money in an increasingly futile search for something that has swerved me well in the past, and therefore is just fine for today....even when it isn't.

 What other actions and decisions do I stick with out of loyalty, habit, or lack of perceived alternatives?
 What else is part of my life even when its usefulness is over?
-Actually, our RV trip is opening my eyes to several ways I live that may need some examination:
+Actually, our RV trip opened my eyes to several ways I live that may need some examination:

 * A simple dinner is just as satisfying as one that takes lots of prep time or dirties too many dishes.
 Plastic plates and cups are sometimes a great choice.